PhrotonPhage/tankgame/readme.txt

 -Added beep sounds for quit confirmation on classic mode, minimal, and shooting -Changed beep sound for program startup
 -Minor graphical fixes
+-Known bugs: On classic mode, some blocks (1-11) cannot be destroyed

 Older Versions:
 v0.0.0 - May 17, 2020